Robotic Pick-and-Place of Novel Objects in Clutter with Multi-Affordance Grasping and Cross-Domain Image Matching: Challenge I: Planning Grasps with Multi-Affordance Grasping

 \subsection{Learning Affordances with Fully Convolutional Networks}

-Given the set of pre-defined grasping primitives and RGB-D images of the scene, we train FCNs \cite{long_shelhamer_fcn} to infer the affordances for each primitive across a dense pixel-wise sampling of end-effector orientations and locations (\textit{i.e.} each pixel correlates to a different position on which to execute the primitive).
-Our approach relies on the assumption that graspable regions can be deduced from the local geometry and material properties, as reflected in visual information.
-This is inspired by recent data-driven methods for grasp planning \cite{morales2004, lenz2015rss,redmon2015, pinto2016, pinto2017, mahler2017, gualtieri2017,levine2016learning}, which do not rely on object identities or state estimation.
+Given the set of pre-defined grasping primitives and RGB-D images of the scene, we train FCNs (\cite{long_shelhamer_fcn}) to infer the affordances for each primitive across a dense pixel-wise sampling of end-effector orientations and locations (\textit{i.e.} each pixel correlates to a different position on which to execute the primitive).
+Our approach relies on the assumption that graspable regions can be deduced from local geometry and visual appearance.
+This is inspired by recent data-driven methods for grasp planning \cite{morales2004, saxena2008robotic, lenz2015rss,redmon2015, pinto2016, pinto2017, mahler2017, gualtieri2017,levine2016learning}, which do not rely on object identities or state estimation.

-\myparagraph{Inferring Suction Affordances.} We define suction points as 3D positions where the vacuum gripper's suction cup should come in contact with the object's surface in order to successfully grasp it.
-Good suction points should be located on suctionable (\textit{e.g.} nonporous) surfaces, and nearby the target object's center of mass to avoid an unstable suction seal (e.g. particularly for heavy objects).
+\mypara{Inferring Suction Affordances.} We define suction points as 3D positions where the vacuum gripper's suction cup should come in contact with the object's surface in order to successfully grasp it.
+Good suction points should be located on suctionable (\eg nonporous) surfaces, and nearby the target object's center of mass to avoid an unstable suction seal (e.g. particularly for heavy objects).
 Each suction proposal is defined as a suction point, its local surface normal (computed from the projected 3D point cloud), and its affordance value.
 Each pixel of an RGB-D image (with a valid depth value) maps surjectively to a suction point.